The Key is the Word: The Word Is Not Always the Same Message

 When did the The Cultural Studies duo first meet?
 They met at a wedding reception, which was a somewhat informal affair.
 There was a distinct stench lingering in the air… The toilet had overflowed in the bathroom at the reception party, and two gents volunteered to do the dirty work, so to say.
 That was, let’s call it, the first encounter that would later become, The Cultural Studies project.

-Oskar and Eric started working on the music and lyrics for first time, on a misty Saturday afternoon at a Brussels bar at the foot of Porte de Hal, a medieval fortress-like structure, which is one of the last remnants of the medieval wall that surrounded the city of Brussels.
+Oskar and the Vampire started working on the music and lyrics for first time, on a misty Saturday afternoon at a Brussels bar at the foot of Porte de Hal, a medieval fortress-like structure, which is one of the last remnants of the medieval wall that surrounded the city of Brussels.
 The bar was called Potemkine, ironically named after the rebellion that took place upon that named Russian warship at the turn of the century.

-While sucking down several Westmalle Tripel, Eric redefined the lyrics for several songs that Oskar had originally written.
+While sucking down several Westmalle Tripel, the Stereo Vampire redefined the lyrics for several songs that Oskar had originally written.
 The project really got off the ground at Micro Marché in Brussels on 31 January 2014.
 At that point, nobody really knew what he or she were getting themselves into… Oskar has always been the project’s chaos ringleader and managed to rope his mates into it.
 The infamous John Savage, a cartoonist, gone to ground following a copyright spat with the world’s biggest comedian; Kevin, the technical writer and author of Tête Pressée; Dave, the architect, invaluable in the Belgian replica of the Pruitt Igoe project and bongo player; Dr. Tiago, lion tamer, flutist, and writer of Exporting Paradise; Tomáš, the photographer, writer of A Handbook for Dog Walkers, and penguin trainer; “the dancers” Camille and Louise; O&L trapeze artists and critics offering inestimable advice; Jana, Alice In Wonderland, a graphic designer; and last but not least, D&D, who were instrumental in solidifying the duo’s sound.
 Yes indeed, it seemed that even the guy from the night shop was somehow implicated in this debacle.
 Luckily, there were no Pafoons in the vicinity, and everything went as cool as ice, baby.

 The project took a leap forward when Oskar found an underground studio, invisible to the naked eye, hidden in the shadows of a Brussels ilôt beyond the confines, yet still in the looming shadow of the Prison de Saint Gilles.
 Spector Studio.
 Dark alleys surrounded the area, with half-lit streets, overrun by a gang of bloodthirsty ravens raiding the skies, giving the impression of mystery and allure.